devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

  <summary><strong>What's not working ⚠️</strong></summary>
  </br>

-* Long Sleep(Using Long sleep, fans still spins and causes battery drain)(Donot use any hibernate app in macos) Any one is welcomed to fix this issue, contact me.
+* Long Sleep(Using Long sleep, fans still spins and causes battery drain)(Donot use any hibernate app in macos),Read [Post-install](https://github.com/devboloji/Infinix-Hackintosh-Opencore-Guide#post-install) Any one is welcomed to fix this issue, contact me.
 * Hdmi slot.
 * Don't expect too much battery in this Hackintosh like windows.
 You get atleast 5-hours battery-backup.
 </details>

 <details>
  <summary><strong> Setting Up with Bios</strong></summary>
-  Note:Most of these options may not be present in your firmware, we recommend matching up as closely as possible but don't be too concerned if many of these options are not available in your BIOS.
+  Note:Most of these options may not be present in your firmware, we recommend matching up as closely as possible but don't be too concerned, if many of these options are not available in your BIOS.
 You cannot change the cpu,fan and other settings.
 This is due to Locked-bios(cfg-lock).
-If anyone unlocked the bios, Please tell that good news in [telegram-Group](https://t.me/infinix_inbook_discussion).
+If anyone unlocked the bios, Please tell that good news in [telegram-Group] (https://t.me/infinix_inbook_discussion) .
  <details>
 <summary><strong>Disable:</strong></summary>